ClassShield/ClassShield-V2/README.md

 ## License

-This is a prototype demonstration project for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact